Written by: Brach Eichler Injury Lawyers

 Why Choose Brach Eichler Injury Lawyers To Handle My Construction Accident Case?

 Hiring Brach Eichler Injury Lawyers to represent you after a construction accident requires no upfront legal fees.
-We handle cases on a contingency basis; you only pay when you get a monetary award.
+We handle cases on a contingency fee basis; you only pay when you get a monetary award.

 Other common kinds of construction accidents include: